 - 1. Submit a completed Early Admission Application/Update Form to the Enrollment Services office.
 This application is valid for one semester.
-Returning Early Admit students must submit the Early Admission Application/Update Form for each additional semester they wish to attend as an Early Admit student. - Students applying under the Post-Secondary Enrollment Options Act (Dual Enrollment) must provide a Dual Enrollment Authorization letter from their school district each semester to Macomb's Financial Services office specifying semester and courses approved for payment under Public Act 160. - 2.
+Returning Early Admit students must submit the Early Admission Application/Update Form for each additional semester they wish to attend as an Early Admit student. - Students applying under the Postsecondary Enrollment Options Act (Dual Enrollment) must provide a Dual Enrollment Authorization letter from their school district each semester to Macomb's Financial Services office specifying semester and courses approved for payment under Public Act 160. - 2.
 As noted in the Macomb Easy Start 1-2-3, the applicant must participate in New Student Orientation, and take the Placement Test.
 Early Admission students are not required to see a counselor or academic advisor.

-To schedule an appointment or for more information, contact the Office of Secondary Outreach, Admissions and Early Admit Programs.
+To schedule an appointment or for more information, contact the Office of Admissions & Outreach at 586.498.4008.

-NOTE: Students classified as "Early Admit" are not eligible to receive financial aid funds to attend Macomb Community College, based on Federal guidelines.
+NOTE: Students classified as "Early Admit" are not eligible to receive financial aid funds to attend Macomb Community College, based on federal guidelines.